Moving to Progressive Delivery with Feature Flags

 But today, the approach looks drastically different.
 Your infrastructure runs on multi-layered virtualised stacks spanning virtual machines (VMs), Kubernetes, or other serverless platforms.

 In many cases, teams are breaking down monoliths and embracing interconnected microservices with numerous third-party integrations throughout the architecture.
 And now, everyone wants to move faster, so deployments happen continuously rather than on fixed schedules.
+The development team now plays a more active role in feature development and testing throughout the delivery process, iteratively improving features, and managing issues as they arise.

-This means it doesn’t make sense to introduce observability only after you’ve deployed the code.
+It doesn’t make sense to introduce observability only after you’ve deployed the code.
 In fact, the more you shift left, moving testing and quality evaluation earlier in the process, the more problems you can prevent.

 How feature flagging and observability work together

-Vitally, it’s important to understand that observability and progressive delivery work hand in hand.
+It’s important to understand that observability and progressive delivery work hand in hand.
 As feature flags enable controlled releases, observability gives you more confidence by showing you how the features behave in production.
-Together, they create a feedback loop where data drives progressive rollout decisions.

-Without proper observability, feature flags could feel risky.
+Without proper observability, feature flags feel risky.
 You might toggle features on or off but remain blind to their effects.
-Conversely, without feature flags, observability data might reveal problems, but you'd lack granular control to deal with them quickly.
+Conversely, without feature flags, observability data might reveal problems, but you’d lack granular control to deal with them quickly.

 In short, engineering teams that incorporate both these tools to deliver features progressively do the following: